Introduction

 are defined as follows:

-is a single-pixel detection of brightness change.
+An Event is a single-pixel detection of brightness change.
 It is generally composed of the

 following fields: